ankraft/ACME-oneM2M-CSE/docs/Supported.md

 ## oneM2M Specification Conformance

-The CSE implementation successfully passes most of the oneM2M release 1 test cases (353 out of 361).
+The CSE implementation successfully passes most of the oneM2M release 1 test cases (353 out of 361), and all relevant release 2 test cases.

+## Release Versions

+The ACME CSE supports oneM2M release 2a, 3, and 4 for the resource types and functionalities listed below.

 ## CSE Types